I want to share a few things with you that I learned as a project manager in the Government of Canada.

 Does the project require imagery to be less than 90 days old?
 Less than 1 year old?
 2 days old?
 In the case of a natural disaster, like the Fort McMurray fire, up-to-date imagery is a must and could involve “tasking” the satellite to get suitable imagery.

 Resolution is another part of the requirement to consider.
 I generally recommend a minimum of 50 cm, since it’s the lowest resolution that one should use for urban areas.
 It might be necessary that the Geo Tech acquire a higher resolution of satellite imagery – say 40 cm or even 30 cm.
-Keep in mind that at the moment, there are 3 satellites capable of collecting imagery at 40 cm and only 1 capable of 30 cm.

 Your office budget doesn’t allow for purchasing big ticket items.
 Operations (or exercises), similar to the wildfires in Fort McMurray, will have a separate Financial (Fin) Code.
 You need to know who has the authority to spend funds using the Operation’s Fin Code.
 Controllers know, so talk to them about your requirements.